WD-Merazul/Portfolio/README.md

 # Portfolio
-This is per§onal portfolio website
+This is a personal portfolio website